chuhaojin/BriVL-BUA-applications/README.md

-# BriVL Model for Building Applications
+# BriVL for Building Applications

-This repo is Used for illustrating how to build applications by using **BriVL** model
+This repo is used for illustrating how to build applications by using **BriVL** model

 ### This repo is re-implemented from following projects: